madoar/angular-archwizard/README.md

 </aw-wizard-step>
 ```

-Be aware, that you can only use `[awWizardStepTitle]` together with Angular 4 or later, because `ng-template` was introduced in Angular 4.

 ### \[awWizardStepSymbol\]
 In addition to the step title, the navigation symbol/step symbol can also be set via a directive.
 This is required, if the navigation step symbol is not a simple character or a symbol, but something more complex, like a html component.